jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 1774.0
+>The increase in cases from yesterday to today: 1268.0
 >
->The last time cases per day were this high was Feb 26 2021: 1 day ago.
+>The last time cases per day were this high was Feb 27 2021: 1 day ago.
 >
->The case rate then was 1976 cases.
+>The case rate then was 1774 cases.
 >
->The last time cases per day were lower than this was Feb 22 2021: 5 days ago.
+>The last time cases per day were lower than this was Oct 05 2020: 146 days ago.
 >
->The case rate then was 1611 cases.
+>The case rate then was 1057 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)